The Gelded Rooster, Or The Saga of The Backyard Chicken, Continued…

 “No tyranny is so irksome as petty tyranny: the officious demands of policeman, government clerks, and electromechanical gadgets” – Edward Abbey.

-You might also like: Permissions To Come, The Gelded Rooster, Farming and Food Tyranny in the Land of No, or Tarantulas.
+You might also like: Permissions To Come, The Gelded Rooster, and Farming and Food Tyranny in the Land of No.

 Michael Patrick McCarty